David Mackenzie (director): Career

 Mackenzie's next film was the prison drama Starred Up (2013).
 It features Jack O'Connell as a young offender who is moved into an adult prison where his estranged and incarcerated father resides.
 O'Connell stars alongside Ben Mendelsohn and Rupert Friend.
 The film is based on the writer Jonathan Asser's experiences as a voluntary therapist in HM Prison Wandsworth.
 It premiered at Telluride 2013 and went on to win numerous awards, including the BAFTA Scotland 2014 Best Film and Best Director Awards, get nominated for seven BIFAs and holds a remarkable 99% Rotten Tomatoes score.

 Mackenzie returned to the United States to direct Hell or High Water (2016), starring Chris Pine, Jeff Bridges and Ben Foster.
 The film follows two brothers (Pine and Foster) as they go on a bank robbing spree across Texas, whilst being pursued by a Texas Ranger (Bridges) and his partner (Gil Birmingham).
-The film premiered in the 2016 Cannes Un Certain Regard competition, and was met with critical acclaim internationally.
-It was the highest grossing independent film of 2016 and its achievements have been recognised with four Academy Award nominations - including Best Picture - and several Golden Globe and BAFTA nominations.
+The film premiered in the 2016 Cannes Film Festival in the Un Certain Regard section, and was met with critical acclaim internationally.
+It was the highest grossing independent film of 2016 and its achievements have been recognised with four Academy Awards nominations - including Best Picture - and several Golden Globes and BAFTA nominations.

-In late 2016, Mackenzie directed a TV pilot called Damnation for Universal Cable Productions and the USA Network.
+In late 2016, Mackenzie directed a TV pilot called Damnation for Universal Content Productions and the USA Network.
 Described as an epic saga of the secret history of the 1930s American heartland, it chronicles the mythic conflict and bloody struggle between big money and the downtrodden, God and greed, charlatans and prophets.
 Damnation was picked up to series by the USA Network in May 2017 and was released by Netflix outside of the US.

-In 2018 Mackenzie's tenth feature film, Outlaw King, starring Chris Pine, Aaron Taylor-Johnson, Florence Pugh and Billy Howle, was released on Netflix.
-The film depicts the story of Robert the Bruce during the Scottish Wars of Independence.
+In 2018 Mackenzie's tenth feature film, Outlaw King, starring Pine, Aaron Taylor-Johnson, Florence Pugh and Billy Howle, was released on Netflix.
+The film depicts the story of Robert the Bruce during the Wars of Scottish Independence.
 The film is produced by Gillian Berrie and Sigma Films.

 On 30 June 2020 Mackenzie's short titled What is Essential? debuted on Netflix as part of their anthology series Homemade, which follows stories from 17 filmmakers from around the world during the COVID-19 pandemic.
 The short was co-devised with his daughter Ferosa and follows her experience turning 16 under lockdown.

 Personal life

 Mackenzie lives in Scotland with his partner Hazel Mall and their three children: Ferosa, Luke and Arthur.

 His father was Royal Navy Rear Admiral David John Mackenzie (3 October 1929 – 26 November 2015) who served from 1943 to 1984 and fought in Falklands War, and his mother was Ursula Sybil Balfour (31 January 1940 – 11 July 2015).
 They married in 1965 and both died in 2015.
+Hell or High Water is dedicated to them.